 When a visitor arrives at a HubSpot form, HubSpot checks the visitor's browser for tracking cookies.
-If this cookie is associated to a contact, HubSpot pre-populates fields on the HubSpot form with known values by pulling the information from their record.
+If this cookie is associated to a contact, HubSpot pre-populates fields that have been submitted on that device previously with known values by pulling the information from their record.

 These are the likely scenarios where your form fields are pre-populated:

-If you previously submitted a HubSpot form, and this form tracks cookies, the entered information will be pre-populated when you visit a HubSpot form from the same account again.
-The form recognizes your browser cookie and pulls the associated contact record's information into the form fields.
+If you previously submitted a HubSpot form on the same device, and this form tracks cookies, the entered information will be pre-populated when you visit a HubSpot form from the same account again.
+The form recognizes your browser cookie and device, and pulls the associated contact record's information into the form fields.

-If your form fields pre-populate with another person's information who has never submitted a form on your browser, it is likely due to a forwarded email.
+If your form fields pre-populate with another person's information who has never submitted a form on your browser and device, it is likely due to a forwarded email.
 This is likely what occurred:

 You forwarded an email to someone.

 They click a link in that email to arrive at a HubSpot form.
 This link in the email is tied to your contact record, as the email was sent to you.